sthenic/lins/doc/_source/configuration.rst

 parsed.

-You are also able to specify a configuration file by setting the ``LINS_CFG`` environment variable to the full path of the configuration file.
+You are also able to specify a configuration file by setting the ``LINS_CFG`` :ref:`environment variable <cfg_env>` to the full path of the configuration file.
 This method takes precedence over any file found through the search outlined above.

 .. note::